gdm413229/swwmgz_m/README.md

 Unlike its previous incarnation in **SWWM Platinum**, this one doesn't have such an obscene pre-fire delay, so it's much easier to land a shot (not to mention also being far more lethal, thanks to the added chain reaction effect).

-Due to its rarity, you can't buy it from the store, so you gotta find one in the field.
+Due to its rarity, you can't buy it from the store, so you gotta find one (and only one) in the field.

-### Crystal Box
+### Crystal Box ~ Replaces Cell Pack, Greater Rune
 ![](docimg/ynykronammo.png)

 Additional ammo charge for the **Ynykron Artifact**.
 Contains a rod of polarized **Puronokorokinylum** crystal, highly volatile when heated and stimulated with concentrated light.

-These don't spawn in the world, and cannot be bought, so you'll have to get more ammo by finding additional weapon pickups or trying your luck with a **Chancebox**.
+These spawn VERY rarely and, like the weapon that uses them, you can't buy them either.
+It's also possible to find them in Chanceboxes, if you're lucky.

 ## The Pickups
 ![](docimg/demolitionist_items.png)